TheoBoyer/TMForge/README.md

 To learn more about the possibilities please have a look at the DQN implementation that you will find in the "algorithms" folder

 ## DQN Implementation
 The DQN implementation's goal is to demonstrate how to use the tool.
-No hyperparameter set has been found to perform well on the game yet for this algorithm.
+The default hyperparameters are still unstable and needs to be improved

+### Recomendations
+If you want to run this algorithm please take in consideration the following:
+- The backup files storing the replay buffer can be quite large (~1Go for 10k "buffer_size")
+- Aim for stability over performance especially when you choose the "ENV_MAX_FPS" setting.
+The training easily colapses on long runs.
+- Run trackmania with minimal graphics to use your GPU on the training.

 ### Technical Performances
 The DQN implementation has been tested only on one poor hardware configuration.
 To give n idea of the performances, here are the metrics for the default configuration: